carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 objectives:
 - "Clustering orthologous proteins from GenBank files"
-- "Create a Venn diagram using diferent clustering algorithms"
+- "Create a Venn diagram using different clustering algorithms"
 - "Implement and interpret the evolutionary history using Clustering orthologous proteins"

 keypoints: